SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [klover2/wechatpay-node-v3-ts](https://github.com/klover2/wechatpay-node-v3-ts) - 微信支付v3
 - [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
 Everything runs inside the browser with no server support.
 - [natelindev/tsdav](https://github.com/natelindev/tsdav) - WebDAV, CALDAV, and CARDDAV client for Nodejs and the Browser
-- [zenstackhq/zenstack](https://github.com/zenstackhq/zenstack) - Build scalable web backend with minimum code by defining authorization and validation rules inside the data schema that closer to the database
+- [zenstackhq/zenstack](https://github.com/zenstackhq/zenstack) - Build scalable web apps with minimum code by defining authorization and validation rules inside the data schema that closer to the database
 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 - [ustbhuangyi/better-scroll](https://github.com/ustbhuangyi/better-scroll) - :scroll: inspired by iscroll, and it supports more features and has a better scroll perfermance
 - [ObservedObserver/chatgpt-i18n](https://github.com/ObservedObserver/chatgpt-i18n) - Localize your websites with AI assistance.